Overview

 - Hook wpfb_existing_user runs before logging in an existing (i.e. not autoregistered) user.

-- Hook wpfb_login runs just before the login process finishes, receiving the user's Wordpress uid, their Facebook uid, and a Facebook API instance with active client session.
+- Hook wpfb_login runs just before the login process finishes, receiving the user's Wordpress uid, their Facebook uid, and a Facebook access token.
 This allows you to access and utilize social information about your visitors; see the examples below for more detailed instructions.

 - Hook wpfb_add_to_form allows you to insert html into the <form> responsible for sending the user to _process_login.php.
 This is handy if you want to forward additional data for use during the login process.